How Often Tummy Time 2 Months

 Tummy time doesn't have to be a chore.
 There are many ways to make it an engaging and fun activity for your baby.
 One simple trick is to lie down on the floor facing your baby.
 Your face is the most interesting thing in the world to them, and they will be motivated to lift their head to see you.

 You can also use toys, mirrors, and books to entertain your baby during tummy time.
-Place a colorful toy or a baby-safe mirror in front of them to encourage them to reach and explore.
+And place a colorful toy or a baby-safe mirror in front of them to encourage them to reach and explore.
 Reading a book aloud while they are on their tummy can also be a soothing and engaging activity.

 Use Different Positions and Supports